Chart Color Schemes

 The latest Census data sees Mount Morgan placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Mount Morgan's cultural diversity was found to be below average, with 83.3% of its population being citizens, 91.5% born in Australia, and 98.2% speaking English only at home.
-Christianity was the predominant religion, comprising 54.5% of Mount Morgan's population, compared to 56.3% across the rest of Queensland.
-The top three ancestry groups were Australian (31.8%), English (31.2%), and Australian Aboriginal (10.3%), which is substantially higher than the regional average of 5.1%.
+Mount Morgan's cultural diversity was found to be below average, with 83.3% of its population being Australian citizens, born in Australia (91.5%), speaking English only at home (98.2%).
+Christianity is the predominant religion in Mount Morgan, comprising 54.5% of people, compared to 56.3% across Rest of Qld.
+The top three ancestry groups are Australian (31.8%), English (31.2%), and Australian Aboriginal (10.3%), which is substantially higher than the regional average of 5.1%.

 Frequently Asked Questions - Diversity